Eddie Korbich: 2000s

 He was in the original cast of Taking a Chance on Love at the York Theatre in 2000, which he won an Obie Award.
 He was also in Seussical in 2000 as Ensemble/Grandpa Who.
 This was after his 12-minute number The Lorax in which he played The Onceler was cut after the Boston tryout.

 Then in 2001, he was in the concert version of Bloomer Girl as Ebenezer Mimms/Ensemble put on by Encores!

 He was next seen at North Shore Music Theatre in their 2002 production of Dracula: A Chamber Musical, where he starred as R.M.
 Renfield.

 He was then cast in the original production Wicked as a swing and then an understudy for Doctor Dillamond and The Wonderful Wizard of Oz in 2003.

-Then in 2004 he was in The Irish Curse at the Fringe Festival.

 In 2005 he starred in the original play After the Night and the Music at the Manhattan Theatre Club as Keith.
+Then he was in The Irish Curse at the New York Fringe Festival.
+Korbich ended 2005 in Los Angeles Premiere production of The Drowsy Chaperone as George.

-2006 saw Korbich in the original production of the musical The Drowsy Chaperone as George, earning him a Drama Desk Award nomination for best-featured actor.
-He would go on to be in the limited run of The Most Happy Fella at the State Theatre at Lincoln Center as the Doctor.
-(Fella was between The Ahmanson tryout and the Broadway run of Drowsy.)
+2006 saw Korbich return Off-Broadway to be in the limited run of The Most Happy Fella at Lincoln Center's State Theatre as the Doctor.
+Afterwards he went back to the role of George in The Drowsy Chaperone as it opened on broadway, earning him a Drama Desk Award nomination for best-featured actor.

 He then appeared in the Face the Music revival in 2007 at the New York City Center.

 In 2008 he was the original Scuttle in the musical The Little Mermaid.

+2010s

 In the fall of 2010, Korbich performed at the La Jolla Playhouse in San Diego, California in the world premiere of Limelight: The Story of Charlie Chaplin, a musical detailing the life of Charlie Chaplin.
 In February 2011 he was Gus/Growltiger and Bustopher Jones in Cats at Musical Theatre West in Long Beach, California.

 In 2012, Korbich appeared in the original Broadway cast of A Christmas Story, appearing as Santa Claus and the Doctor.

 In 2013, Korbich was in the Emilia Clarke-led Broadway production of Breakfast at Tiffany's.
 Later that year, Korbich was in the original cast of A Gentleman's Guide to Love and Murder.

+Personal life

+Eddie Korbich met Andy Leech in 1992 and have been partners since, having even been on stage together in shows like I Do!
+I Do! at 54 Below in 2016.